/blog

 COMPLIANCE 2026-05-05 · 8 min read

-Category-by-category mapping of OWASP LLM Top 10 (2023) to the 263 detection rules in our engine.
-Per-category counts, where we cover, where the gaps are, and the v2025 reshuffle.
-Includes a paste-able paragraph for vendor questionnaires.
+OWASP LLM Top 10 mapped category-by-category to the 263 runtime detection rules in our engine.
+Per-category coverage, the gaps, the 2025 reshuffle, and a paste-able paragraph for vendor questionnaires.

 Read post →